Divorce Waiting Periods

 I don't want to wait.
 I want a divorce now.

 While you may want your divorce to happen as quickly as possible, practically speaking, these waiting periods are usually necessary.
-A divorcing couple must identify legal resources to represent them in the case.
-A divorcing couple must decide how they are going to divide their finances and property equitably.
-A divorcing couple must work out an agreement as to where their children are going to live and how they will be raised.
+A divorcing couple must identify legal resources to represent them in the case, as well as make all the decisions and arrangements previously outlined.

-Some states do allow divorcing couples to request waivers to the state’s divorce waiting periods, but usually, it is only allowed or granted for emergencies, such as a spouse who is going to be deployed overseas or in the case of domestic violence.
+Some states do allow divorcing couples to request waivers to the state’s divorce waiting periods, but usually it is only granted for emergencies, such as a spouse who is going to be deployed overseas or in the case of domestic violence.

 Are you thinking about divorce?

 If you are considering divorce, it’s important to contact an experienced, local divorce lawyer who knows the laws in your area.
-You may also want to consider if a co-parenting app could help you with communication, even before you make a decision to divorce.
+We also have an extensive collection of information related to divorce available to you on our website.